 If you want to get power where it's going, you're going to need cables.
 It just so happens that we stock quite a few cables for all your power needs.
-Whether you need power to travel a few inches or hundreds of feet, we'll keep you connected.
+Whether you need power to travel a few inches or hundreds of feet, our electric extension cords will keep you connected.
 We've got standard extension cords to power your vacuum cleaner and toaster oven, power & industrial cables for your welding robot, crane, or milling machine, even neon colors, if that's your thing.
 The choice, as they say, is yours.
 And to keep it all wrapped up and organized, check out our extension cord reels selection.

 Extension w/ Cover